Hera-system/Hera/README.md

 ## Useful stuf
 * https://habr.ru/post/346306/

-# Fuck it works.
+# It works.
 Tested it!

 ## How to start